edcheyjr/harry-potter/README.md

 <!-- todo add screenshots and also link to the website -->

-# Project Name

-Welcome to the Project Name repository!
-This repository contains information about the home, character, and search functionalities of the project.

 ## Home Page

 The home page shows all the character with option to filter them based on houses , student or staff.
 It provides an overview of the project's features and options.